cburdine/materials-ml-workshop/MaterialsML/python/getting_started.md

 On some systems, such as Linux and Mac OS, you may need to instead use the command  `python -m pip install <package>` or `pip3 install <package>`. where `<package>` is the name of the package you want to install.
 If you are using Anaconda and installing the package with pip does not work, you can try installing it with `conda install <package>`.
 :::

 Note that if you are using Google Colab, several of the most commonly used packages (such as `numpy`) come pre-installed.
 However, if you are trying to install a package that does not come pre-installed, you will need to install it by invoking these commands inside the notebook.
-This works inside Jupyter notebooks also, but it should only be used as a last resort.
+This works inside Jupyter Lab notebooks also, but it should only be used as a last resort.
 See the block below for more details:

 :::{admonition} Installing packages inside Google Colab
 :class: important, dropdown

 If you are using Google Colab, many packages will already be installed for you.

-To see if a package is already installed in Google Colab (or in a Jupyter Notebook), try to import it in a Python code cell and see if it imports successfully.
+To see if a package is already installed in Google Colab (or in a Jupyter Lab notebook), try to import it in a Python code cell and see if it imports successfully.
 You can do this by executing the line:
 ```
 import <package>
 ```